interactiveaudiolab/VocalSketchDataSet/README.md

 ### Column descriptions for identifications.csv
+The labels provided by participants who listened to vocal imitations
 * **id** - Id of the identification
 * **identification\_type** - ('sound label' or 'sound recording') The stimulus type used in the vocal imitation task
 * **training** - Boolean of whether this identification was for practice and discarded in analysis